A Christ-centered ministry tailored for

 - Does your child have a communicable disease?

 If you’ve answered yes to one or more of these, then your child should not attend Fairfax Kids this week.
 We appreciate your cooperation in keeping all of our children healthy by not bringing a child who may be sick.

-Children under the age of 5 are welcome to sit in the Great Room with you during the service (located near the sanctuary foyer).
-We have the entire service on a screen for those desiring a worship experience outside of the main sanctuary.
+Children under the age of 5 are welcome to sit in the Great Room near the main auditorium or the Hanger with you during the service.
+We have the entire service on a screen for those desiring a worship experience outside of the main auditorium.
 Older kids are welcome to join you in the main service.

 No. We ask the responsible adult to remain in the building once their child is checked into our ministry.

 We promote babies in the Nursery (birth-age 2) to the next level throughout the year based upon the development of their motor skills.
 Once an infant is capable of walking around and is steady on their feet, they move to the Walkers’ Room.

 Preschool (3’s-prek 5’s) and Elementary children are promoted to the next class level at the beginning of the school year.
 Kids will remain in their current class level through the summer; however rising seventh-graders are invited to Student Ministry events during the summer to help them meet friends in their age group.

 Although we love teaching your child, we know YOU have the greatest potential for influence on your child’s relationship with Christ.
 So thank you for partnering with us to make the most of your family’s time at church!
 We currently use Think Orange’s First Look and 252 Basics for birth-4th grade, and PreteenMinistry.net for 5th and 6th grades.